 Awards were given to those who volunteered 100+ hours in 2016.
 Each recipient was presented with a letter signed by President Obama, along with a certificate commemorating the number of hours of service they provided to the organization and the community as a whole.
 Volunteers who provided 250+ hours of service in the calendar year also received a medallion, and those who provided 500+ hours of service received a medal.

-Regional Hospice and Palliative Care was selected to become a Certifying Organization for the prestigious award program in 2015, after determining that many of our volunteers were eligible for the various classifications.
+Regional Hospice was selected to become a Certifying Organization for the prestigious award program in 2015, after determining that many of our volunteers were eligible for the various classifications.

 “The kindness of our volunteers continues to inspire me daily.
 It’s amazing to support such an amazing group of people who selflessly give their time to support others in need.
 Their contributions are remarkable and we are pleased to be able to offer them the President’s Volunteer Service Award as a token of our appreciation and a testament to their contributions,” explains Laura Cordeira, Volunteer Manager.

 Throughout the ceremony continual cheers punctuated each name as staff and volunteers celebrated the individuals whose kindness brings so much support to our families.
 Three volunteers in particular received large cheers as they received their medals – Gary Boulet, John Hoffman, and Roberta Goodwin – each of whom volunteered more than 500 hours during 2016, and received Olympic-sized gold medals for their loving spirit and caring assistance to RHPC families.